Ikari III: The Rescue Review

 Ikari III: The Rescue 5.5

 The enemies are your standard soldier types that attack in waves.
 Only after the current wave is defeated can you progress forward through the map.
-Throughout the game I felt like I was not only fighting against terrorists, but the controls as well.
-To change the direction you are facing you have to use the shoulder buttons.
-This makes it almost impossible to control your character and I ended up just holding down one of the buttons to constantly spin my character around and around while throwing punches or kicks.
+Throughout the game, I felt like I was not only fighting against terrorists but the controls as well.
+To change the direction you are facing, you have to use the shoulder buttons.
+This makes it almost impossible to control your character, and I ended up just holding down one of the buttons to constantly spin my character around and around while throwing punches or kicks.
 It worked, for the most part.
-There is an auto-aim option that will face your character to the newest enemy that is attacking you.
-It works, but nis not perfect..
-Why wouldn’t they just simple use the analog stick to replicate the eight-way stick of the arcade cabinets?
-The game doesn’t use any recovery time when you are hit, so as soon as a terrorist starts pounding away, you will be dead.
-Get hit with multiple enemies nearby and you will be dead in a matter of seconds.
+There is an auto-aim option that will face your character towards the newest enemy that is attacking you.
+It works but is not perfect.
+Why wouldn't they just simply use the analog stick to replicate the eight-way stick of the arcade cabinets?
+The game doesn't use any recovery time when you are hit, so as soon as a terrorist starts pounding away, you will be dead.
+Get hit with multiple enemies nearby, and you will be dead in a matter of seconds.

 Simply Put

-Ikari III is a slow moving game that boasts quite a few levels for being an 80’s game.
+Ikari III is a slow-moving game that boasts quite a few levels for being an '80s game.
 The control problem really brings down the whole experience.
-The close combat is real departure from the series, and if you can get around the terrible controls the game isn’t that bad.
-The story line is barebones, but the visuals were impressive for the time and feels like a great way to end the Ikari franchise.
+The close combat is a real departure from the series, and if you can get around the terrible controls, the game isn't that bad.
+The storyline is barebones, but the visuals were impressive for the time and feel like a great way to end the Ikari franchise.

 More Reviews on SelectButton